vasgaowei/pytorch_MELM/README.md

   $VOCdevkit2007/VOC2007/             # VOC utility code
   $VOCdevkit2007/VOCcode/             # image sets, annodations, etc
   ```
+  And for PASCAL VOC 2010 and PASCAL VOC 2012, just following the similar steps.

 # Download the pre-trained ImageNet models
   Downloa the pre-trained ImageNet models from https://drive.google.com/drive/folders/0B1_fAEgxdnvJSmF3YUlZcHFqWTQ
   or download from  https://drive.google.com/drive/folders/1FV6ZOHOxLMQjE4ujTNOObI7lN8USH0v_?usp=sharing and put in in the     data/imagenet_weights and rename it vgg16.pth.
 The folder has the following form.